Jarekgd/node_express_tutorial/README.md

 # From youtube tutorial: Node.js and Express.js - Full Course
 [Link to the tutorial](https://www.youtube.com/watch?v=Oe421EPjeBE&t=3990s "Node.js and Express.js - Full Course ")

-1. node_modudels don't have to be pushed to github.
+1. node_modudels don't have to be pushed to github.<br>
-   To avoid pushing add .gitignore file with text: /node_modules eventually select ignore Node when creating a repository to ignore more.
+   To avoid pushing add .gitignore file with text: /node_modules<br>
+   eventually select ignore Node when creating a repository to ignore more.
-3. commands to push new project:
+2. commands to push new project:
    1. git init
    2. git add README.md
    3. git commit -m "First commit"